 Dead sea mud mask

 Dead sea mud mask help to draw out impurities, increase circulation, and nourish the skin with minerals such as sodium, chloride, and magnesium.
-I use Pure Body Naturals’ Sead Sea Mud Mask about once every week and it leaves my skin feeling clean and radiant.
+I use Pure Body Naturals’ Sead Sea Mud Mask about once every week.

 Glycolic acid combats wrinkles and discoloration, and minimizes pores.
 It also helps to dry out the skin and prevent acne.
 It’s great for aging or acne-prone skin.